-If you’re participating in Dry January, by now you’re knee-deep in the challenge of giving up alcohol for an entire month.
-Abstaining gets easier for some people as the days go by, but for others, it’s a real slog.
-You may have started your booze-free month with the best of intentions for your health, but are reaching a tippling — er, tipping — point where the lure of your favorite cocktail is growing increasingly tempting.
+If you’re participating in Dry January, you're just getting started on your mission to give up alcohol for an entire month.
+Abstaining gets easier for some people as the days go by, but for others,it’s a real slog.
+You may start your booze-free month with the best of intentions for your health, but might eventually reach a tippling — er, tipping — point where the lure of your favorite cocktail is grows increasingly tempting.

 To help you stay the course, we got the lowdown from experts on all a Dry January can do for your body and mind.
 Mitzi Dulan, Sports Nutritionist, RD, CSSD and Integrative Doctor and Wellness Specialist Amy Shah, MD serve on the advisory board for HALO Sport, an organic, low-calorie beverage designed to keep you hydrated — whether you’re indulging in alcohol or not.
 According to these health pros, taking a break from booze has both short-term and long-term benefits.